elenavolpato/elenaawesome/docs/_posts/2021-06-18-kata-week1-vaccine.md

 ```
 Hopefully, on the next days I'll be able to do all the katas.

-_Just a random picture of my dog, Baunilha(Vanilla, in English) who I miss so much_
+_Just a random picture of my dog, Baunilha(Vanilla, in English) that I miss so much_